xitanggg/-Pirates-of-the-Caribbean-Theme-Song/README.md

 ## 📖 Learn more

 Want to learn more about the science behind `sound`, `buzzer`, `Arduino tone library`?
 Check out [my learning note on TipStory](https://www.tipstory.org/learning/h2lUMccm5MeuSds) where I share a step by step walkthrough of the science and how I made this.
-I would appreciate a helpful vote and an interesting upvote from you on TipStory.
+I would appreciate a helpful upvote and an interesting upvote from you on TipStory.

 🚀Happy engineering and designing!